From COP27 to Portugal, Brazil's Lula on mission to improve foreign ties

 During Bolsonaro's four years in office, Brazil's ties with some other countries frayed.

-On Wednesday, Lula received a superstar welcome at COP27 as he pledged to recommit the rainforest nation to tackling the climate crisis and offered to hold future U.N. climate talks.
+On Wednesday, Lula received a superstar welcome at COP27 as he pledged to recommit the rainforest nation to tackling the climate crisis and offered to host future U.N. climate talks.

-In Portugal, Lula is set to meet President Marcelo Rebelo de Sousa and Prime Minister Antonio Costa later on Friday.
+In Portugal, Lula met President Marcelo Rebelo de Sousa and will meet Prime Minister Antonio Costa later on Friday.
 He wrote on Twitter that Portugal was an "important partner of Brazil in Europe".

 After landing, the president-elect had lunch at a restaurant in Lisbon and was welcomed by a crowd of supporters.
 Brazilians make up Portugal's biggest migrant community and Lisbon has the largest number of Brazilian voters outside the South American nation.